CCA-Public/scope/README.md

 cd ~
 ```

-Create an environment file in `~/accesspoc-env`, at least with the required variable, to reference it where it's needed, for example:
+Create an environment file in `~/accesspoc-env`, at least with the required variables, to reference it where it's needed, for example:

 ```
+DJANGO_ALLOWED_HOSTS=example.com
+DJANGO_SECRET_KEY=secret_key
 ES_HOSTS=localhost:9200
+CELERY_BROKER_URL=redis://localhost:6379
 ```

 Clone the repository and go to its directory: